geerlingguy/ansible-role-supervisor/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    supervisor_version: latest
+    supervisor_version: ''

 Install a specific version of Supervisor by setting it here.
-See [available Supervisor versions](https://pypi.python.org/pypi/supervisor) on Pypi. `latest` installs the latest stable release.
+See [available Supervisor versions](https://pypi.python.org/pypi/supervisor) on Pypi.
+If no version is set, it will install the latest stable version of Supervisor when the role is run.

     supervisor_started: true
     supervisor_enabled: true